timo334/Detection-of-fraudulent-blockchain-accounts-in-Crypto-wallet-exchanges-using-RF/README.md

 # Detection-of-fraudulent-blockchain-accounts-in-Crypto-wallet-exchanges-using-RF
-In my work, I apply existing ML techniques (i.e. random forest and Logistic regression) to data in the form of blockchain transactions with the goal of detecting fraudulent transactions
+In my work, I apply existing ML techniques (i.e. random forest and Logistic regression) to data in the form of blockchain transactions with the goal of detecting fraudulent transactions.
+I Used Random- Forest Algorithm in order to build a model that has 97% accuracy in detection anomaly in Ethereum accounts.